miklevin/MikeLev.in/_posts/2022-05-26-write-python-webcrawler-toil-talk-w-audience.md

 ---
 date: 2022-05-26
 title: Write Python Webcrawler!
 Toil & Talk w/Audience
-permalink: /blog/write-python-webcrawler-toil-talk-w-audience/
 headline: "Explore Programming with a Tech Samurai: Writing a Python Webcrawler & Comparing Languages"
 description: As a professional programmer, I'm exploring the world of webcrawling with Python.
 I'll discuss how to avoid recursion and use iteration, as well as key-value data-stores, Python context managers, user agents, and the DRY principle.
 I'll also compare Python to other languages like RUST, and discuss the challenges of being a programmer in the digital age.
 Join me as I explore the world of programming and share my secret weapons as a tech Samurai!
 keywords: Python, Webcrawler, Iteration, Key-Value Data-Store, Python Context Manager, User Agent, DRY Principle, RUST, Programming, Communication, High Standards, 24/7 Availability, Generalist, Marketing, Secret Weapons, Samurai Warrior
-categories: marketing, python
+categories: python, marketing
+permalink: /blog/write-python-webcrawler-toil-talk-w-audience/
 layout: post
 ---

 The time has come the walrus said to write a web crawler...
 AGAIN!
 This is one of my all-time best livecasts.
 It's a 3-hour gift of awesome that you should